Mehbin0/choikk/README.md

 ## Features

-- **Secure Authentication:** Register and login to access the forum
+- **Secure Authentication:** Register and login to access the forum with CSRF protection
+- **User Profiles:** Personal profiles with bio, avatar, and stats
 - **Private Content:** All content is restricted to members only
 - **Create Posts:** Members can create posts with titles, content, and tags
+- **Categories:** Organize posts by categories
+- **Comments & Likes:** Engage with posts through comments and likes
 - **View Posts:** Browse all posts created by members
 - **Responsive Design:** Works on desktop and mobile devices